PowerDNS/pdns/pdns/recursordist/docs/upgrade.rst

 Rust
 ^^^^
 Some parts of the Recursor code are now written in Rust.
-This has impact if you do local builds or are third-package maintainer.
+This has impact if you do local builds or are a third-party package maintainer.
 According to `cargo msrv` the minimum version to compile the Rust code and its dependencies is 1.64.
 Some distributions ship with an older Rust compiler, see `Rustup <https://rustup.rs/>`__ for a way to install a more recent one.
 For our package builds, we install a Rust compiler from the ``Standalone`` section of `Other Rust Installation Methods <https://forge.rust-lang.org/infra/other-installation-methods.html>`__.